jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 **Note:**
 * This post assumes familiarity with Python, NumPy, and some basic experience training neural networks.
 * This implementation is missing tons of features on purpose to keep it as simple as possible while remaining complete.
 The goal is to provide a **simple yet complete technical introduction to the GPT as an educational tool**.
-* Understanding the GPT architecture is just a small (but vital) piece of the larger LLM puzzle.[^architecture].
+* The GPT architecture is just one small part of what makes LLMs what they are today.[^architecture].
 * All the code for this blog post can be found at [github.com/jaymody/picoGPT](https://github.com/jaymody/picoGPT).
 * [Hacker news thread](https://news.ycombinator.com/item?id=34726115)

 **EDIT (Feb 9th, 2023):** Added a "What's Next" section and updated the intro with some notes.
+**EDIT (Feb 28th, 2023):** Added some additional sections to "What's Next".

 ## Table of Contents
 ---